omazhary/Presentations/PITCHME.md

 +++

+### Problem

+Builds -depending on the system- can take too much time.

++++

 ### Anatomy of a Build

 - Majority: Decrease Test Time
 - Build does not consist solely of Tests
 ![CI Workflow](/visual-aids/ci_workflow.png?size=60%)

++++

+### Possible Solution: Machine Learning (ML)?

+- Possible Flow:
+    1. Identify overhead from non-essential CI processes
+    2. Propose optimizations per-stage of CI build:
+        1. Provisioning
+        2. Dependency Management
+        3. Building (_actual_)
+        4. Testing
+- Possible Outcome:
+    A framework for the application of ML in CI?

 +++